shusunny/BERT-Summarizer/README.md

-# BERT Summarization
+# Fine-tune-Transformer-summarization

-The repo stores some approaches using models based on BERT to summarize, as also part of the graduate project for MCS of CSUN.
+The repo stores code as part of the graduate research project for MCS of CSUN.

-Open notebook files to see the related approach results.
+The research uses several pretrained transformers, downstreaming and fine-tuning to summarization tasks.

+Including T5, T5-small, BART, Pegasus, BERT, distillBERT, etc..